 Neuschwanstein horse & cart

 The view from the top of the surrounding countryside was magnificent.
-We walked further on around the back of the castle to the Marienbrucke Bridge where many other tourists flock to take their requisite photo of Neuschwanstein.
-I got a little scared on the bridge actually as there were so many people on there at one time I wondered if the weight might be too much for it as I felt it wobble a bit beneath my feet.
+We walked further on around the back of the castle to the Marienbrücke Bridge, where many other tourists flock to take their requisite photo of Neuschwanstein.
+I got a little scared on the bridge as there were so many people on there at one time, I wondered if the weight might be too much for it, as I felt it wobble a bit beneath my feet.
 I just quickly took my photo and got off.

 Shop at Neuschwanstein-Castle